iPhone Overheating: Why It Happens and How to Cool It Down

 2. Change the top setting to Wi-Fi only, or disable it entirely.

-3. Scroll through the app list and turn off refresh for games, photo editors, and shopping apps.
+3. Scroll the app list and turn off refresh for games, photo editors, and shopping apps.

 iPhones often run warmer for 24–48 hours after a major iOS update while Spotlight re-indexes and iCloud Photos syncs.
-A genuine bug can cause runaway CPU usage that persists well beyond that window.
+That is normal.
+A genuine bug, though, can cause runaway CPU usage that lingers well past that window.

 How to fix it